An Elevated, Silky Smooth Sauce For Seafood!

 Variations To Try

-If you don’t have white wine vinegar, you can substitute with other light vinegars: red wine vinegar, tarragon vinegar, anything that is light in color (not balsamic vinegar).
+If you don’t have white wine vinegar, you can substitute with other light vinegars: red wine vinegar, tarragon vinegar, anything that is light in color (not balsamic vinegar!).
 You can also make a beurre rouge by using red wine in place of white wine!

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
-DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
-We LOVE seeing what you’re up to in the kitchen!
+Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
+We love seeing what you’re up to in the kitchen!

 Equipment